ecmendenhall/rouge/README.md

 The [MIT license](http://opensource.org/licenses/MIT).

-Copyright &copy; 2012 Arlen Christian Mart Cuss
+Copyright &copy; 2012&ndash;2013 Amelia Cuss

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in